lanl/ares/docs/UsersManual.rst

 Clang aims to produce beautiful diagnostics by default, particularly for new users that first come to Clang.
-However, different people have different preferences, and sometimes Clang is driven by another program that wants to parse simple and consistent output, not a person.
+However, different people have different preferences, and sometimes Clang is driven not by a human, but by a program that wants consistent and easily parsable output.
 For these cases, Clang provides a wide range of options to control the exact output format of the diagnostics that it generates.